hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 # Using HPKE

-To support interoperability between the two peers, the following payload structure is defined.
+To support interoperability between the two endpoints, the following payload structure is defined.

 ~~~
 struct {
+    opaque kid<0..2^16-1>;
     opaque enc<0..2^16-1>;
     opaque ct<32..2^8-1>;
 } HPKE_Payload;